To read about the history of the Shenandoah, CLICK HERE

 October 31, 2012

 Happy Halloween!
 Last weekend the team began removing the decking to assess the extent of the rot.
 The damage is more severe than we had anticipated, but Nate and his volunteers will be hard at work every Saturday to restore the boat to her original glory.
-Come by the museum on Saturdays from 10am-1pm to interact with the restoration crew, or volunteer with Nate by contacting Vicki Blackwell at email@example.com.
+Come by the museum on Saturdays from 10am-1pm to interact with the restoration crew, or volunteer with Nate by contacting Ted Smith at firstname.lastname@example.org.
 No ship building or woodworking experience is necessary to be part of this unique community project.
 If you are unable to visit for Saturday restoration work, the Shenandoah is on display for museum visitors in the Jim and Carolyn Milgard Maritime Gallery during museum open hours.

 Also, we have locked in the dates for workshops!
 Any of these would make a great gift for that hard-to-shop-for loved one for the holidays.

 There is still space available in our Fall planking class on December 1st and 2nd from 2-5pm.
 Cost per student is $30 HHM member, $40 non-member.

 ½ Model Shenandoah construction: Build your own half-model of the Shenandoah to

 Dates: Feb.
 23, March 2, 9, & 16